Aadhunik Industries Logo

 Section 10 - Stability and Reactivity

-Chemical Stability: Iron Sulphide or Ferrous sulfide is stable under normal temperatures and pressures.
+Chemical Stability: Stable under normal temperatures and pressures.

 Conditions to Avoid: Moisture, exposure to air, strong oxidants.